Gaussian random permutation and the boson point process: Introduction

-The independence of loops suggested by \eqref{independence} was already present in S\"ut\H{o} \cite{Suto1}.
+The independence of loops suggested by \eqref{independence} was already present in S\"ut\H{o} \cite{Suto1}. \\

 We define the \emph{Gaussian loop soup} as a Poisson process of unrooted loops with Gaussian increments analogous to the Brownian loop soup introduced by Lawler and Werner in \cite{LW}, see also Lawler and Trujillo Ferreras \cite{L-TF} and Le Jan \cite{LeJan}.
-We consider this process at density $\rho\le \rho_c$.
+The process was previously considered by Fichtner \cite{MR1121197,Wakolbinger}, who related it to the ideal Bose Gas.
+We consider the loop soup at density $\rho\le \rho_c$.
 When $d\ge 3$ and the point density $\rho$ exceeds the critical density $\rho_c$, we allocate the leftover density $\rho-\rho_c$ to an independent realization of \emph{Gaussian random interlacements}, a Poisson process of doubly infinite trajectories of a discrete-time random walk with Gaussian increments.
-This process is the discrete-time version of the Brownian random interlacements introduced by Sznitman \cite{Sznitman1}.
+This process is the discrete-time version of the Brownian random interlacements introduced by Sznitman \cite{Sznitman1}. \\

-We define the {\it Gaussian random permutation in $\R^d$ with temperature $\alpha$ and density $\rho$} as the spatial random permutation obtained by superposing independent realizations of a Gaussian loop soup with increments of variance $\frac{1}{2\alpha}$ at point density $\rho\wedge \rho_c$, and a Gaussian random interlacements at point density $(\rho-\rho_c)^+$ with the same increments.
+We define the {\it Gaussian random permutation in $\R^d$ with temperature $\alpha$ and density $\rho$} as the spatial random permutation obtained by superposing independent realizations of a Gaussian loop soup with increments of variance $\frac{1}{2\alpha}$ at point density $\rho\wedge \rho_c$, and a Gaussian random interlacements at point density $(\rho-\rho_c)^+$ with the same increments. \\